FISH CONSERVATION IN MALAWI, AFRICA

 What We Have Achieved

 Also in 2016, we extended the project into Nkhotakota District and in 2018 into Salima District.
-We are now helping to protect more than 400 km of shoreline – over half the length of Lake Malawi.
+We recently expanded into Dedza and Mangochi Districts too.
+We are now helping to protect more than 736km of shoreline.
 From nine years of lessons learnt, we have developed a functional, tried and tested model which can be rolled out across the whole of the lake.
 It can be replicated in lakes and coastal areas in neighbouring countries too.

 District Bylaws were signed in Nkhata Bay District in May 2016, and in Nkhotakota District in May 2018.
-Almost 2,500 community members are now members of active Fish Conservation Committees, confiscating illegal nets, protecting breeding areas and enforcing the closed season.
+Over 3,000 community members are now members of active Beach Village Committees, confiscating illegal nets, protecting breeding areas and enforcing the closed season.